 You get even better control over deliverability

-Your messages tracked with your custom domain will look more credible not only to people, but also to automatic systems controlling deliverability.
+Your messages tracked with your custom domain will look more credible not only to people but also to automatic systems controlling deliverability.
 Also, keep in mind that if you use your own tracking domain, it’s you who keeps the full control over the domain’s use and reputation.

 You keep your messages fully consistent in terms of branding

 If you use Woodpecker, your messages are sent from your own email server and they look like you sent them manually straight from your mailbox.
 You can enhance that effect by adding your own custom tracking domain.
-This way, you’ll be able to additionally brand the links in your emails with your own domain name.
+This way, you’ll be able to further brand the links in your emails with your own domain name.
 The email as a whole will get even more consistent.
 And you, as a sender, will look more transparent to your recipients.

 How to set up a custom tracking domain in Woodpecker?